statamic/migrator/README.md

 The site migrator is the recommended way to migrate your site.
 To get started...

-1) Install a fresh instance of [Statamic v3](https://statamic.dev/installation), and require the migrator:
+1) Install a fresh instance of [Statamic v3](https://statamic.dev/installation) in a new location, and require the migrator:

     ```
     composer require statamic/migrator --dev